 and low-cost access for families with children

-The City of Winnipeg can build on the commitment made by the City of Surrey, BC.
-Our Vision Of A Child And Youth Friendly City.
+The City of Winnipeg can build on the commitment made by other Canadian cities;

 • A community that promotes social connectedness, where children and youth feel safe, have freedom of movement, green space and opportunities for play and imagination